Rod Stewart: 1969–1975: Solo career established and Faces albums

 Mercury Records A&R man Lou Reizner had seen Stewart perform with Beck, and on 8 October 1968 signed him to a solo contract; but contractual complexities delayed Stewart's recording for him until July 1969.
-Meanwhile, in May 1969, guitarist and singer Steve Marriott left English band The Small Faces.
+Meanwhile, in May 1969, guitarist and singer Steve Marriott left English band the Small Faces.
 Ron Wood replaced him as guitarist in June and on 18 October 1969, Stewart followed his friend and became the band's new singer.
 The two joined existing members Ronnie Lane, Ian McLagan, and Kenney Jones, who soon decided to call the new line-up Faces.

 An Old Raincoat Won't Ever Let You Down became Stewart's first solo album in 1969 (it was known as The Rod Stewart Album in the US).
 It established the template for his solo sound: a heartfelt mixture of folk, rock, and country blues, inclusive of a British working-class sensibility, with both original material ("Cindy's Lament" and the title song) and cover versions (Ewan MacColl's "Dirty Old Town" and Mike d'Abo's "Handbags and Gladrags").
 The backing band on the album included Wood, Waller and McLagan, plus Keith Emerson and guitarists Martin Pugh (of Steamhammer, and later Armageddon and 7th Order) and Martin Quittenton (also from Steamhammer).

-Faces released their début album First Step in early 1970 with a rock and roll style similar to the Rolling Stones.
+Faces released their debut album, First Step, in early 1970 with a rock and roll style similar to the Rolling Stones.
 While the album did better in the UK than in the US, the Faces quickly earned a strong live following.
 Stewart released his second album, Gasoline Alley that autumn.
 Stewart's approach was similar to his first album and mandolin was introduced into the sound.
 He then launched a US tour with the Faces.
 Stewart sang guest vocals for the Australian group Python Lee Jackson on "In a Broken Dream", recorded in April 1969 but not released until 1970.
 His payment was a set of seat covers for his car.
 It was re-released in 1972 to become a worldwide hit.